 In addition, the Align joint venture has implemented a smartphone application and online platform (AimHigh) available to all the Align joint venture staff, workers and members of the supply chain enabling them to submit a positive or negative report about the practices of the joint venture as they relate to environment, health, safety, security, quality and mental health/wellbeing.
 A 'Speak Up' campaign for Ethics and Compliance concerns including suspicions of modern slavery or poor labour practices is now provided by an independent third party provider, also by way of telephone hotline and online platform, and available to all joint venture staff, workers and members of the supply chain.
-This is supported by a Ethics and Compliance professionals.
 The Align joint venture has a dedicated Modern Slavery Policy which is communicated to the supply chain.
 Awareness posters are also located around the site.